Prized pitcher Yoshinobu Yamamoto agrees to $325 million deal with Dodgers, according to reports - KESQ

 LOS ANGELES (AP) — Prized free-agent pitcher Yoshinobu Yamamoto has agreed to a $325 million, 12-year contract with the Los Angeles Dodgers, according to multiple reports.

-Yamamoto is set to join Japanese countryman Shohei Ohtani with the Dodgers, who signed the two-way superstar to a record $700 million, 10-year deal this offseason.
+Yamamoto is set to join Japanese countryman Shohei Ohtani with the Dodgers, who signed the two-way superstar to a record $700 million, 10-year deal last week.

 The Dodgers did not confirm the agreement with Yamamoto on Thursday night.
 MLB.com and ESPN were among the outlets citing anonymous sources in reporting the deal.